-Dr. Michael Fortner is an assistant professor of political science at CUNY’s Graduate Center.
+Dr. Michael Fortner is an associate professor of government at Claremont McKenna College.
 He received a BA in political science and African American studies from Emory University and a PhD in government and social policy from Harvard University.
 His work studies the intersection of American public policy and political philosophy—particularly in the areas of race, ethnicity, and class.

 He is the author of Black Silent Majority: The Rockefeller Drug Laws and the Politics of Punishment (Harvard University Press, 2015), a New York Times Book Review Editors’ Choice and winner of the New York Academy of History’s Herbert H. Lehman Prize for Distinguished Scholarship in New York History.
 Along with Amy Bridges, he edited a volume on city politics, Urban Citizenship and American Democracy (SUNY Press, 2016).